ISyncPlus/Github-Repository-Explorer/README.md

    - Reduces API calls and complexity.
    - Trade-off: filter scope is limited to the fetched repository subset.

+4. Client-side pagination only
+   - Fast and simple for small datasets.
+   - Trade-off: it paginates only the already-fetched repos, not the full account repository set.

-4. Local storage for recent history
+5. Local storage for recent history
    - No backend required and improves convenience.
    - Trade-off: history is browser/device specific and not shareable.

-5. Route scope intentionally minimal
+6. Route scope intentionally minimal
    - Single functional explorer route keeps the app easy to reason about for a take-home style project.
    - Trade-off: no deep links for specific users or filter state.

 ## Potential Next Improvements

 - Optional token-based auth via environment variables to improve rate limits.
-- Pagination/infinite scroll for large repository lists.
+- Server-driven pagination/infinite loading for large repository lists.
 - URL query param sync for username and filters.
 - Automated tests for hook logic and key UI states.